Faculty & staff

 Megan C. Edmonds, M.P.H.

-Doctoral student, Social and Behavioral Sciences, VCU Department of Health Behavior and Policy
+Doctoral Candidate, Social and Behavioral Sciences, VCU Department of Health Behavior and Policy

 More info about Megan C. Edmonds, M.P.H.

 Megan Edmonds is a Doctoral Candidate in the Department of Health Behavior and Policy at Virginia Commonwealth University's School of Medicine, working under the advising leadership of Dr. Vanessa Sheppard.
 She received her undergraduate degree from Spelman College and her Master of Public Health degree from the University of Michigan School of Public Health.
 Edmonds aspires to be a health equity scientist conducting health disparities research with a focus on breast cancer control and prevention.
 Her plan after graduating is to build a research program in breast cancer survivorship aimed at understanding the role of race, social determinants, communication and psycho-social factors' influence on screening, adherence regimens and quality of life, among breast cancer survivors.